wwood/singlem/README.md

 represent 89% OTU clustering of these sequences (~genus level), with the taxonomy of the most common sequence written out.
-Here we see that highly abundant OTUs in SRR5040536 were assembled, but only 1 of the 3 abundant betaproteobacterial OTUs has an associated bin.
+Here we see that highly abundant OTUs in SRR5040536 were assembled, but only 1 of the 3 abundant Gallionellales OTUs has an associated bin.
 As is common, the highest abundance lineages did not necessarily assemble and bin successfully.
+The marker `4.20.ribosomal_protein_S15P_S13e` was chosen as the representative marker because it has a representative fraction of OTUs binned, assembled and unassembled.

 ### Installation